severalnines/docs/administration.rst

 * HTTPS (default is 443)
 * MySQL (default is 3306)
 * CMON RPC (default is 9500)
-* HAproxy statistic page (if installed on ClusterControl node - default is 9600)
+* HAproxy statistic page (if HAproxy is installed on ClusterControl node - default is 9600)
-* MySQL load balance (if HAproxy installed on ClusterControl node - default is 33306)
+* MySQL load balance through HAproxy (if HAproxy is installed on ClusterControl node - default is 3307 or 33306)
+* MySQL load balance through MaxScale (if MaxScale is installed on ClusterControl node - default is 6033)
-* Streaming port for mysqldump through netcat (default is 9999)
+* Streaming port for database backup through netcat (default is 9999)

 SSH
 ```